pawan-git7979/Quiz-App/README.md

 The build is minified and the filenames include the hashes.<br />
 Your app is ready to be deployed!

+- IF u are feeling any problem in understanding the codebase or issue related to deploying , then feel free to ask at https://www.linkedin.com/in/pawan-agrawal-316a16190/

 - IF u have like this quiz app , please give a **star** to the repository , it meant a lot to me , and i am working on adding more features to this repository.